 Group signatures can include individual positions, departments, organisations, Public Access (via the link), and groups of recipients.

-Modifying a parent document becomes unavailable if child documents have already been created for it
+Changing the parent document becomes unavailable if child documents have already been created for it.
+If the document requires editing, the current process must be completed and a new one initiated.

 Additional signature